isayevlab/Auto3D_pkg/docs/source/usage.rst

 An ``smi`` or ``SDF`` file that stores the molecules is needed as the input for the package.
 You can find an example input files in the ``examples/files`` folder.
-Basically, an ``smi`` file contains SMILES and their IDs. **ID can contain anything like numbers or letters, but not "_", the underscore.** You can import Auto3D as a library in any Python script, or run Auto3D through the commalnd line interface (CLI).
+You can import Auto3D as a library in any Python script, or run Auto3D through the commalnd line interface (CLI).
 They are equivalent in findig the low-energy 3D conformers.